joakim/bismark/extras.md

 > [Wikipedia](https://wikipedia.org/)
 > [X](https://x.com/)

-Links may also be composed using snippets.
+Links can also be composed using snippets.

     <X [twitter]>